This post may contain affiliate links.

 - You can serve with any of your favorite dipping sauces.

-Warm beer, or water
+- Warm beer, or water

-Active dry yeast
+- Active dry yeast

-All-purpose flour
+- All-purpose flour

-Granulated sugar
+- Granulated sugar

-Kosher salt
+- Kosher salt

-Water
+- Water

-Baking soda
+- Baking soda

-Unsalted butter
+- Unsalted butter

-Pretzel salt
+- Pretzel salt

-HOW TO MAKE HOMEMADE SOFT PRETZELS:
+HOW TO MAKE PRETZELS:

 - Preheat the oven to 450°F, even though we are resting the dough, go ahead and heat the oven so it is hot and ready when we go to bake.

-- In the body of a stand mixer or in a large bowl add the warm beer or water, sprinkle the yeast on top, and stir it a few times with a spoon.
+- In the body of a stand mixer or in a large mixing bowl add the warm beer or warm water, sprinkle the yeast on top, and stir it a few times with a spoon.
 Let it sit for 5 minutes until it starts to bubble and become foamy.
 If the mixture does not bubble or become foamy, your yeast is bad, and you need to try again with fresh yeast.

 - Add the flour, sugar, and salt to the bowl.
 If using a stand mixer, using the hook attachment and stir the mixture on slow, once a dough starts to form, scrape down the sides and turn the speed on medium-high and start to knead the dough for 2 minutes.
 The dough will clean the sides of the bowl but the bottom may still stick which is okay.
 If the sides do not clean, add 1 tablespoon more of flour at a time until it does.
 Same if not using a stand mixer, stir the ingredients with a spoon until a dough starts to form.
 Knead the dough with your hands in the bowl for 5 minutes until a smooth dough forms, the dough may be a little sticky and that’s okay.

-- Lightly spray a medium-sized bowl with cooking spray and add the dough to the bowl and roll it around so it’s coated in the oil.
-Cover with plastic wrap and let it rest for 20 minutes.
+- Lightly use nonstick spray on a medium-sized bowl with cooking spray and add the dough to the bowl and roll it around so it’s coated in the oil.

 - In a large shallow bowl, whisk together the water and baking soda until the baking soda has dissolved, if it all doesn’t dissolve that is okay, set aside.
-Cover two large sheet trays with parchment paper set aside.

 - Bake for 8-10 minutes until dark golden brown.
 Immediately brush with the butter and then sprinkle with pretzel salt.
-Let cool slightly and serve with a dipping sauce of your choice.

 DO I HAVE TO GIVE THESE A BAKING SODA BATH?